 Every fall, we provide internships in Traditional Ecological Knowledge Workforce Development in partnership with Chemeketa Community College.
 Our educators provide culturally-tailored multimedia TEK curriculum; and workforce readiness training that includes leadership and cohort mentoring training.
 Chemeketa Community College will also provide students with academic horticultural and irrigation coursework and additional externships.

 We also provide training in Native American health and wellness as part of our classroom materials.
 Our learning model is designed to increase Native American student success by helping interns strengthen resiliency, including cultural identity, self-esteem and sense of belongingness while working in a Native setting with Native educators and mentors.

 This internship will be held at our 19.7-acre Blue Elderberry Farm in rural Marion County south of Salem, Oregon.
 Service learning activities will include the new Native American plant nursery located at Blue Elderberry Farm, and the organic farm located near Aurora, Oregon.
 Our experiential learning activities are held at the Native Plant Nursery where the Blue Elderberry Farm is located.

 Training Native American adults in habitat restoration.

-In the spring of 2022, and again in the spring of 2023, Elderberry Wisdom Farm is offering a Habitat Restoration Internship in partnership with Marion Soil and Water Conservation and other organizations and institutions in the mid-Willamette Valley.
+In the spring, Elderberry Wisdom Farm offers a Habitat Restoration Internship in partnership with Marion Soil and Water Conservation and other organizations and institutions in the mid-Willamette Valley.
 Classes will be offered to Native American, Alaskan Native, Native Hawaiian and Pacific Islander adults who are interested in conservation careers.

 The new Native American plant nursery located at Blue Elderberry Farm